xyth0rn/ThermalFaceDetection/README.md

 # ThermalFaceDetection
+The pandemic has been going on for a while, stores and schools are required to keep track of the people's body temperature to preliminary filter out those who may be in abnormal health conditions.
+There are serveral automatic thermal scanner on the market with the lowest price starting from 1500 USD.
+Because of the unaffordable price, the majority of schools and stores still rely on employees checking on people's body temperature one by one.
+This had me thinking about making a low-cost thermal face detection device so that schools and local businesses can afford to make one.

 In this project, I will be using the MLX90640 Far infrared thermal sensor array (110° FOV, 32x24 RES) and a 110° FOV camera compatible with the Nvidia Jetson Nano to build a thermal face detection device.

 ## [1] MLX90640 Setup